julianachagas/booklist/README.md

 ## BookList 📚

 This application allows the user to create and manage a list of books.
-The goal of this project is to practice DOM (Document Object Model) manipulation and event handling in JavaScript.
+The goal of this project is to practice DOM (Document Object Model) manipulation,event handling, classes, and local Storage in JavaScript.

 ### Status:
 🚧 *in progress* 🚧